-Staying in a resort is the most luxurious lodging option on the Big Island.
+Staying at a resort is the most luxurious lodging option on the Big Island.
 We recommend staying in a resort if you want an ultimately relaxing vacation, and don’t mind paying for it.
-The resorts on the Kona coast offer on-site luxuries such as relaxing spa’s, world-class golf courses and private swimming pools and tennis courts.
+The resorts on the Kona coast offer on-site luxuries such as relaxing spa’s, world-class golf courses, private swimming pools, and tennis courts.

-Below we list all resorts on west coast of the Big Island, on the Kona and Kohala coast.
+Below we list all resorts on west coast of the Big Island: the Kona and Kohala coast.
 The resorts are ordered by location starting from the south (1st on the list: the Sheraton Keauhou bay) to the north (last on the list: the Mauna Kea beach hotel):

 - Resorts south of Kona: